MiniDiscordThemes/MinimalSCSS/README.md

 This will be the output on the `deploy` branch:

 ```
-MyTheme (deploy)
+(deploy)
 ├── main.css
+└── asset
     └── img
-    └── a-icon.png
+        └── icon.png
 ```

 To publish the output on GitHub Pages, simply go to the repository's Settings > Pages, and select the `deploy` branch as the source.
 </details>

 ## License
-This template is licensed under the [MIT License](./LICENSE).
+This template is licensed under the [MIT License](https://github.com/MiniDiscordThemes/MinimalSCSS/blob/main/LICENSE).

 Retaining the license is only required if you share or modify this to be used as a template by others.
 Your themes created using this template do not need to retain the license, and can use any license (or no license) as you wish.